PandaPandaPanda/coursera-crawler/README.md

 # Java-Web-Crawler-Best-Coursera-Courses
 This is a java web crawler that crawls all courses available on Coursera and ranked them in terms of their "Learner Career Outcomes"

+Feel free to run the program yourself and get the most updated stats.
+The whole process takes hald an hour to severals hours depending on your internet speed

-Some Notion from this project
+## Some Notions from this project

-The top courses that guide one to a new career are mostly about
+The top courses that guide one to a new career are mostly about (as of 2020)
 - Entrepreneurship
 - Marketing
 - International
 - Computer Science (Google Cloud, Big Data, etc.)

-The top courses that are likely to get one a promotion are mostly about
+The top courses that are likely to get one a promotion are mostly about (as of 2020)
 - Computer Science
 - Management
 - Data Analytics

-The top coutses that give one tangible benefits are mostly about
+The top courses that give one tangible benefits are mostly about (as of 2020)
 - Entrepreneurship
 - Coaching
 - Computer Science
 - Marketing
 - Financing

+The following are part of the scraping result (The complete JSON file is also available)

 New Career Ranking (Top 8)